 Where do I get emergency contraceptives?

 You can access contraceptives and counselling at our primary healthcare clinics.
 Emergency contraceptive as also readily available at most pharmacies and after-hour clinics.
 You can also contact private institutions such as private health clinics.

 Tel: 021 422 4660

 Call centre: 0800 11 77 85

-If you need information on other forms of contraception and family planning please visit our Contraception (family planning) page.
+If you need information on other forms of contraception and family planning please visit our Family Planning (Contraception) page.